Roberto Campos Neto

-Roberto de Oliveira Campos Neto (born 28 June 1969) is a Brazilian economist, former executive of Banco Santander, he served as the president of the Central Bank of Brazil until 31 December 2024.
+Roberto de Oliveira Campos Neto (born 28 June 1969) is a Brazilian economist and former executive of Banco Santander.
+He served as the president of the Central Bank of Brazil until 31 December 2024.
 He is the grandson of Brazilian politician Roberto Campos, who was minister of planning during the Brazilian military dictatorship.

 On 15 November 2018, Campos was announced as the future President of the Central Bank of Brazil in the administration of Jair Bolsonaro.
 As a Central Banker, Campos was featured in the Pandora Papers, a journalistic leak that exposed secret offshore accounts and he faced calls to resign.

 Early life and education

 Campos was born in 1969.
 His grandfather Roberto de Oliveira Campos was a planning minister in the tenure of President Castelo Branco, and previously helped to create the Brazilian Development Bank.

-Campos studied economics and finance at University of California, Los Angeles, from which he received a bachelor's degree.
+Campos studied economics and finance at the University of California, Los Angeles (UCLA), from which he received a bachelor's degree.
 He holds two master's degrees, one in economics from UCLA and the other in applied mathematics from Caltech.